treangenlab/emu/README.md

-## EMU: relative abundance estimator for full-length 16s reads
+## EMu: relative abundance estimator for full-length 16s reads

 ### Description

-Emu is a expectation maximization algorithm designed to estimate species-level bacterial and archael relative abundances of a microbiome sample.
-The method is optimized for full-length 16s nucleotide sequences, but can also be utilized for short-read data as well.
+Emu estimates bacterial and archael relative abundances of metagenomic samples at the species-level.
+The method is optimized for full-length 16s nucleotide sequences, but can also be utilized for short-read data.

 ### Synopsis

-- Calculate relative abundances for Oxford Nanopore single-end 16s reads:
+- Calculate relative abundances for Oxford Nanopore Technologies single-end 16s reads:
 ```bash
 ./emu abundance example/full_length.fa
 ```